analogdevicesinc/ai8x-training/README.md

 ### Upstream Code

 Change to the project root and run the following commands.
-Use your GitHub credentials when prompted.
+Use your GitHub credentials if prompted.

 ```shell
 $ cd $AI_PROJECT_ROOT